Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 published in major architecture magazines.
 Lapidus

-tried to ignore the critical panning, but affected his
+tried to ignore the critics, but they significantly affected his

 career and reputation.
 He burned most of his